SusanthMK/FemCare-AI/README.md

 ### Menopause

-Menopause is a natural biological transition typically occurring between ages 45–55.
-It may cause:
+A natural biological transition that may cause:

 * Hot flashes
 * Mood changes